-Let our Foot & Ankle Pain Specialists help you find relief.
-Our Podiatrists serve the Tampa, St. Petersburg, Clearwater, Sun City Center and Town N, Country area.
+Let our Foot & Ankle Pain Experts help you.
+Our Podiatrists serve the Tampa, St. Petersburg, Clearwater, Sun City Center and Town 'N' Country area.

 HEEL PAIN - PLANTAR FASCIITIS - HEEL SPURS

 Heel pain is one of the leading causes that patients visit Dr. Sanchez, Dr. Cook and Dr. Nguyen.
 Plantar fasciitis (or heel pain) is commonly traced to an inflammation on the bottom of the foot.
 Our Podiatry team, Dr. Sanchez, Dr. Cook and Dr. Nguyen, can evaluate your arch pain, and may prescribe customized shoe inserts called orthotics to help alleviate the pain you are experiencing.

 Plantar fasciitis is caused by inflammation of the connective tissue that stretches from the base of the toes, across the arch of the foot, to the point at which it inserts into the heel bone.
 Also called “heel spur syndrome,” the condition can usually be successfully treated with conservative measures such as use of anti-inflammatory medications and ice packs, stretching exercises, orthotic devices, and physical therapy.

 Nearly one-fourth of all the bones in your body are in your feet.
 A broken (fractured) bone in your forefoot or in one of your toes is often painful but rarely disabling.
 Most of the time, these injuries heal without operative treatment.
 Types of fractures include stress fractures and general bone fractures.